 1. Separate twin pack.
 Cut at 2″ slit in film cover.
 Place in center of microwave.

 3. Remove film cover.
 Reduce power level to 50% and cook for an additional 14 minutes.

 4. Let stand in microwave for 5 minutes.

-Since ovens vary, these cooking instructions are intended as guidelines only.
-Cook until product reaches 165°F as measured with food thermometer.
+Since ovens vary, these cooking instructions are intended as guidelines.
+Cook the frozen lasagna until the product reaches 165°F as measured with a food thermometer.

 It Tastes Great

 With all of its layers of saucy meat and cheese, lasagna tends to be a hearty well-rounded meal, which works to keep everyone full.

 Costco’s version is a wonderful combination of beef and Italian sausage making it better than most other frozen lasagnas.
 The flavors are great and have had a chance to set into each other, so it tastes similar to second-day lasagna.

 Ricotta cheese seems to be one of those love it or hate it cheeses.
 It probably has to do with texture since it has a mild flavor.